folio-org/folio-org.github.io/source-code/index.md

   Includes documentation for each library, and guides to assist their development.

 - [stripes-smart-components](https://github.com/folio-org/stripes-smart-components)
   -- A suite of smart components.
-Each communicates with an Okapi web-service in order to provide the facilities that it renders.
+Each communicates with an Okapi web-service to provide the facilities that it renders.

 - [stripes-acq-components](https://github.com/folio-org/stripes-acq-components)
-  -- Stripes components that are specific to use cases that arise in Acquisitions-related modules.
+  -- Stripes components that are specific to use cases that arise in Acquisition-related modules.

 - [stripes-data-transfer-components](https://github.com/folio-org/stripes-data-transfer-components)
   -- Stripes components that are specific to use cases that arise in ui-data-import and ui-data-export modules.